Skip to main content

 var cellsLocked = spreadsheet.isLocked("A1,B5,B7,D4:D6");

-The method will return true or false depending on the state of the cell.
-If several cells are checked at once, the method will return true, if there is at least one locked cell among the specified cells.
+The method returns true or false depending on the state of the cell.
+If several cells are checked at once, the method returns true if there is at least one locked cell among the specified cells.

 Merging cells